vohuynhquangnguyen/vohuynhquangnguyen.github.io/_posts/2023-07-01-english-workshop.md

   - English Learning
 ---

 This is a collection of my proposed lessons for self-learning English in a structured and effective manner.

-Please note that:
-*  This collection is targeted towards learners of Academic English preparing for standardized language proficiency tests such as IELTS.
-* Most of the lessons here are created with the intention of preparing the readers for IELTS.
+Here are several disclaimers about this collection.
+Firstly, this collection is targeted towards learners of Academic English preparing for standardized language proficiency tests such as IELTS.
+Secondly, most of the lessons here are created with the intention of preparing the readers for IELTS.
 However, even those not preparing for IELTS may find the lessons useful.
-* The lessons are written in both English and Vietnamese, making it a great reference for Vietnamese learners struggling with the language.
+Finally, the lessons are written in both English and Vietnamese, making it a great reference for Vietnamese learners struggling with the language.

+Let's get started!

 # Textbooks
 The list of recommended textbooks to learn Academic English are as follows: